GraceShopperHalfBaked/Half-Baked/README.md

 # **Half-Baked**

-Ecommerce Website
+E-commerce Website

-### 🤓 Motivation
+### Motivation

-We created this site as part of our "Grace Shopper" project for Fullstack Academy of Code.
+We created this site to further develop and enhance our understanding of full-stack web development.
+Our site seamlessly links the client-side website with our back-end routes and database to fully mimic a functioning e-commerce website selling delicious baked goods.

 ### 🛒 Functionality

-Users can sign in using Google OAuth
+Users can sign in using Google OAuth.
-Users can view all products and single product details Users can add products to their cart, which persists accross sessions using local storage Users can view and edit cart
+Users can view all products and single product details.
+Users can add products to their cart, which persists across sessions using local storage.
+Users can view and edit cart.
-Users can place orders and view order history and past order details
+Users can place orders and view order history and past order details.

 ### ⚒ Built With

 Half-Baked's frontend was built using modular React components and styled with CSS.
-We built the backend using Express.JS, Sequelize and PostgreSQL and deployed the app on heroku.
+We built the backend using Express.JS, Sequelize and PostgreSQL and deployed the app on Heroku.

 Javascript
 React